 Computers: Most of the problems in this course will require numerical simulations.
-A finite element modeling system called Real-ESSI Simulator (<http://real-essi.us>) is available for computers running Windows, MacOS, Linux.
-Please refer to <http://real-essi.us> to find out how to use Real-ESSI on local computers through Docker or on AWS computers.
-Other programs can be used as well, as long as they provide modeling and simulation capabilities that are required for assignments, example problems and term project.
+Students will use nonlinear FEM programs of their choice.
+Alternatively, a finite element modeling system called Real-ESSI Simulator is available as well.
+Please refer to <http://real-essi.us> to find out how to use Real-ESSI on local computers or on AWS computers.